Nero Wolfe supporting characters: Lon Cohen

 Lon Cohen is a journalist near the top of the fictional New York Gazette, a major New York daily newspaper.
 Lon is Archie's pipeline to breaking crime news, and Archie frequently asks Lon for background information on current or prospective clients.

 Archie, Lon, and some other Wolfe regulars play poker Thursday nights at Saul Panzer's apartment.

 Over the years, Wolfe and the Gazette develop a symbiotic relationship that gives the newspaper exclusive information regarding Wolfe's cases, and that gives Wolfe publicity – sometimes more than he would want.

 Lon Cohen first appeared in the 1946 novel, The Silent Speaker (chapter 8).
 Prior to that, the detectives used other contacts from the Gazette, such as Harry Foster in Fer-de-Lance.

 In The Second Confession (chapter 19), Archie says Lon had risen to "second in command at the Gazette's city desk," and by A Right to Die (chapter 5) he is "confidential assistant to the publisher of the Gazette."
 Lon's role at the New York Gazette is not further detailed in the Rex Stout stories, and in fact, in later books Archie explicitly states that he is not entirely sure what Lon's exact job entails.
 Lon's actual job duties later become central to the story line in Robert Goldsborough's novel Death on Deadline.

 In the 1977 TV movie Nero Wolfe, Lon Cohen is played by John Randolph.
 In the A&E TV series A Nero Wolfe Mystery (2001–2002), Lon Cohen is played by Saul Rubinek.
+In the pilot film The Golden Spiders: A Nero Wolfe Mystery (2000), he was played by Gerry Quigley.

 Lily Rowan

 Lily Rowan, heiress and socialite, often appears as Archie Goodwin's romantic companion, although the relationship is not an exclusive one.
 Lily and Archie meet in Some Buried Caesar, in which she calls him "Escamillo" after his near-encounters with a pastured bull.
 Subsequently, she appears in several stories (and is mentioned in passing in others) and provides needed assistance on occasion (see, particularly, In the Best Families and A Right to Die).

 Lily is one of the few women for whom Nero Wolfe has a grudging respect: "I have not only eaten her bread and salt, I have eaten her grouse.
 I am in her debt."

 Lily's father, who made his money building New York's sewer system and was a power in Tammany Hall, helped Inspector Cramer get started at the NYPD; this background connection with Cramer surfaces in one of the early stories, "Not Quite Dead Enough", when Cramer expresses discomfort about dealing with Lily as a murder suspect, but does not come up again in the series.

-In three episodes of the A&E TV series A Nero Wolfe Mystery (2001–2002) – "Door to Death", "Christmas Party" and "Death of a Doxy" – the role of Lily Rowan is played by Kari Matchett.
+In four episodes of the A&E TV series A Nero Wolfe Mystery (2001–2002) – "Door to Death", "Christmas Party" and "Death of a Doxy" Parts I and II – the role of Lily Rowan is played by Kari Matchett.